MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 - You must have either a public Yammer Office 365 connected group, or a private Yammer Office 365 connected group that includes everyone who will be invited to the live event.
 For more information, see [Create a group in Yammer](https://support.office.com/en-us/article/create-a-group-in-yammer-b407af4f-9a58-4b12-b43e-afbb1b07c889) and [Manage a group in Yammer](https://support.office.com/en-us/article/manage-a-group-in-yammer-6e05c6d6-5548-4c88-89cd-e6757a514ef2).
 The All Company group can’t be used for live events.

-## Requirements for live event participants
+## Requirements for live event attendees

-- Everyone who participates in a Yammer live event must have an Office 365 subscription that includes a license for Yammer (Office 365 A3, A5, F1, E1, E3, or E5).
+- Everyone who attends a Yammer live event must have an Office 365 subscription that includes a license for Yammer (Office 365 A3, A5, F1, E1, E3, or E5).

-- Everyone with a Yammer license can participate in live events in public groups.
-For live events in private groups, participants must be members of the private group in which the live event is hosted.
+- Everyone with a Yammer license can attend live events in public groups.
+For live events in private groups, attendees must be members of the private group in which the live event is hosted.

-## Permissions for creating live events in Yammer
+## Permissions for scheduling, creating, and producing live events in Yammer

-Who can create live events is controlled by Stream and Teams settings and licenses.
-No permissions are controlled in Yammer settings.
+Who can create and produce live events is controlled by Stream and Teams settings and licenses.
+These permissions are not controlled in Yammer settings.
 The requirements depend on the production methods you plan to use.

+A Teams license is required to schedule a Yammer live event.

 - **Events produced in Teams**:
     The person who presents or produces the event must have a Teams license and specific policies set in Teams.
 For requirements, see [Who can create and schedule live events in Teams](https://docs.microsoft.com/microsoftteams/teams-live-events/plan-for-teams-live-events#who-can-create-and-schedule-live-events).
 For steps to set policies, see [Set up live events policies](https://docs.microsoft.com/microsoftteams/teams-live-events/set-up-for-teams-live-events#step-3-set-up-live-events-policies).